rushilma/thesis/3-hardness.typ

 = Proof of Strong Low-Degree Hardness <section_hardness>

-In this section, we prove strong low degree hardness for both low degree polynomial algorithms and algorithms with low Efron-Stein degree.
+In this section, we prove @thrm_sldh_poly_informal and @thrm_sldh_lcd_informal -- that is, we show strong low degree hardness for both low degree polynomial algorithms and algorithms with low degree.

 For now, we consider $Sigma_N$-valued deterministic algorithms.
 We discuss the extension to $RR^N$-valued algorithms in @section_rounding.